Site and Significance

 In 2010, WMF funded the creation of a comprehensive conservation plan for Keneseth Eliyahoo Synagogue.
-This plan addresses structural and architectural integrity as well as the restoration of historic finishes and stained glass.
+This plan addressed structural and architectural integrity as well as the restoration of historic finishes and stained glass.

 Beginning in 2017, a new phase of work included structural and roof repairs, recovery of decorative finishes, as well as the restoration of the synagogue’s stunning nineteenth-century stained glass windows.
 Work was completed in January 2019.

 In October 2019, the project was recognized with an Award of Merit at the 2019 UNESCO Asia-Pacific Awards for Cultural Heritage Conservation.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.